Orphan’s allowance

-Children who lose a parent are entitled to supplementary Child Benefit or Growth Package.
+Children who lose a parent are entitled to supplementary Child Benefit.
 The Orphan's Allowance is automatically paid on a monthly basis to those who are entitled to it.
 We summarise everything you need to know about the Orphan's Allowance below.

 What is the orphan allowance?